 3. What is the stage of my disease?

 Fundamental to understanding the nature of your disease.
 Stage confirms the extent of your disease, i.e. how far has it spread.
 Again this will drive treatment plans and long-term outlooks.
 Scans are really important in determining the Stage of your cancer – check out my scans post here.
 Read more here on Staging

-4. Do I have a NET Syndrome?
+4. Do I have an associated Hormonal Syndrome?

 5. What is my treatment plan, and what are the factors that will influence my eventual treatment?
 When will I start treatment

 This is a very complex area and will depend on many factors.
 Thus why your specialist may not have the answers to hand.
 Decisions on treatment are normally made by some form of Multi-disciplinary Team (MDT).
 Many people diagnosed with cancer expect to be whisked away to an operating theatre or chemotherapy treatment.
 However, for many this is not what actually happens.
 Depending on what testing has been done up to the actual diagnosis, it’s possible that even more testing needs to be done.
 Additionally, for those with an accompanying syndrome, this will most likely need to be brought until control before certain treatments can be administered; and even then, there may be checks to make sure the treatment will be suitable.
 Sometimes it’s a case of ‘Hurry up and wait’.
 My first treatment was 6 weeks after diagnosis and that was designed to control my syndrome ready for surgery which was undertaken 14 weeks after diagnosis.
 It’s also possible you will be placed on a ‘watch and wait’ regime, at least to begin with.
 Surgical decisions can be based on many factors – read more here.

 6. Can you comment on the potential for my type of NEN to be related to any familial or genetic aspects of cancer?